Pea-pickers: Government response and legacy

 The federal government, prompted by the visibility of the migrant crisis, took steps to address the needs of these workers.
 Programs under the New Deal, such as the establishment of the Resettlement Administration (which later became the FSA), aimed to provide more stable housing, food, and healthcare to migrant families.
 These efforts were part of a broader attempt to alleviate the suffering caused by the Great Depression and environmental disasters like the Dust Bowl.

-The legacy of Dust Bowl migrants is a testament to the resilience and determination of those who faced extreme adversity.
-Their experiences have been immortalized in literature, music, and art, reflecting their enduring impact on American culture and history.
-The documentation efforts of photographers like Dorothea Lange ensure that the struggles and stories of these migrants continue to be remembered and studied.